-M32 / M20 Gearbox Information / Repairs / Rebuilds / Upgrades
+M32 / M20 Gearbox Services / Information / Repairs / Upgrades

 The M32 6 Speed Getrag gearbox is fitted to a wide range of vehicles, including Vauxhall, Fiat, Alfa Romeo and Lotus.

-There is a very common problem with the M32 gearbox, the symptoms can vary and some complain of whining but no movement in the gearstick, whilst some complain of movement but no whining!
+There is a very common problem with the M32 gearbox, the symptoms can vary and some complain of whining but no movement in the gearstick, whilst others complain of movement but no whining!

 Generally this is what you should be looking out for:

-- When applying the accelerator in 5th or 6th gear, the gearstick ‘twitches’ in comparison to 3rd and 4th (although in rare cases there can also be twitching in these gears due to different bearing issue)
+- When applying the accelerator in 5th or 6th gear, the gearstick ‘twitches’ which is especially noticeable in comparison to 3rd and 4th (although in rare cases there can also be twitching in these gears due to a different bearing issue)

 - Whining sound coming from behind glove box area

-- Specifically on Corsa, Punto and Mito models; when turning right at 30mph+ you get what is best described as like a disc rubbing noise
+- Specifically on Corsa, Punto and Mito models; when turning right at 30mph+ you experience what is best described as a disc rubbing noise

-- Movement / whine more noticeable in 1st, 2nd, 5th and 6th gears
+- Gear lever Movement / gearbox whine, more noticeable in 1st, 2nd, 5th and 6th gears

-The gearbox problem which results in all of the above symptoms is a result of one bearing – specifically the bearing on top of 6th gear.
-The bearing rollers wear, which causes the movement in the gearstick, which is causing the internal gear shafts to ‘float’, and the whining is caused by pits in the bearings, which can be seen in the image below.
+The gearbox issue which results in all of the above symptoms is a result of the failure of one bearing – specifically the bearing on top of 6th gear.
+The bearing rollers wear, which causes the movement in the gearstick, which is causing the internal gear shafts to ‘float’, and the whining is caused by pitting of the bearings, which can be seen in the image below.

 - It is commonly thought that high torque output causes the bearings to fail on remapped cars etc. – but this simply is not the case.
-We have cars running 350-400lbft without issues, yet we can see low output engines (1.3 CDTI / 1.8 non-turbo etc) experience issues.
-It is true that the greater the power, the more heat will be generated, but a high percentage of the cars we repair are run-of-the-mill cars, which still run into gearbox issues.
-Essentially, doing long distances on the motorways, during which 95% of the time is spent in 6th Gear.
-Transfering the engines torque all the way down the input shaft, across to the 6th Gear (closest to the end on the output shaft), and then back down to the final drive put maximum load on this small top bearing.
+We have cars running 350-400lbft without issues, yet we have seen low output engines (1.3 CDTI / 1.8 non-turbo etc) experience issues.
+It is true that the greater the power, the more heat will be generated in the gearbox, but a high percentage of the cars we repair are run-of-the-mill cars, which still run into the same gearbox issues.
+Essentially, doing long distances on the motorways, during which 95% of the time is spent in 6th Gear, transfering the engines torque all the way down the input shaft, across to the 6th Gear (closest to the end on the output shaft) and then back down to the final drive, put maximum load on this small top bearing.

 - When driving with the gearbox issue, we advise to use avoid using 5th and 6th and stick to 3rd and 4th gears mainly, as this will transfer the engines torque across the other output shaft, taking load off of the failing bearing.

 - It is also worth bearing in mind that failure can occur over time as well as mileage- if your car has failed with relatively low mileage, it could be down to the age of the bearings rather than the number of miles covered.
-It is equally possible that a high-mileage new car and low-mileage old car would fail.
+It is equally possible that the bearings of a high-mileage new car and low-mileage old car can fail.

 Gear selection issues

-Completely separate issue to the bearings mentioned above, and typically more common on the VXR / more powerful models due to the nature they are driven.
+Completely separate issue to the bearings mentioned above, and typically more common on the VXR / more powerful models due to the nature of the way that they are driven.